Algonquian peoples: Culture

-New England area
+New England

 Colonists in the Massachusetts Bay area first encountered the Wampanoag, Massachusett, Nipmuc, Pennacook, Penobscot, Passamaquoddy, and Quinnipiac.
 The Mohegan, Pequot, Pocumtuc, Podunk, Tunxis, and Narragansett were based in southern New England.
 The Abenaki were located in northern New England: present-day Maine, New Hampshire, and Vermont in what became the United States and eastern Quebec in what became Canada.
 They traded with French colonists who settled along the Atlantic coast and the Saint Lawrence River.
 The Mahican were located in western New England in the upper Hudson River Valley (around present-day Albany, New York).
 These groups cultivated crops, hunted, and fished.

-The Algonquians of New England such as the Piscataway (who spoke Eastern Algonquian), practised a seasonal economy.
+The Algonquians of New England (who spoke Eastern Algonquian), practised a seasonal economy.
 The basic social unit was the village: a few hundred people related by a clan kinship structure.
 Villages were temporary and mobile.
 The people moved to locations of greatest natural food supply, often breaking into smaller units or gathering as the circumstances required.
 This custom resulted in a certain degree of intertribal mobility, especially in troubled times.
+Their communities were led by Sachems.

 In warm weather, they constructed portable wigwams, a type of hut usually with buckskin doors.
 In the winter, they erected the more substantial longhouses, in which more than one clan could reside.
 They cached food supplies in more permanent, semi-subterranean structures.

 In the spring, when the fish were spawning, they left the winter camps to build villages at coastal locations and waterfalls.
 In March, they caught smelt in nets and weirs, moving about in birch bark canoes.
 In April, they netted alewife, sturgeon and salmon.
 In May, they caught cod with hook and line in the ocean; and trout, smelt, striped bass and flounder in the estuaries and streams.
 Putting out to sea, they hunted whales, porpoises, walruses and seals.
 They gathered scallops, mussels, clams and crabs and, in southern New Jersey, harvested clams year-round.